Priyanshu1-62/iNoteBook/README.md

 ### 🗺️ Overview
 - iNoteBook is a fully responsive, Vite powered MERN-stack project designed to be your everyday companion for jotting down insights, to recollect inspirations, to reflect on stored Eureka moments, or to preserve hot teas for future gossips !!
+- __💅 Styling and UX:__ Tailwind CSS, a utility-first framework, is used for designing responsive, mobile-friendly layouts.
+Other notable features include:
+  - Fully integrated dark theme
+  - Minimalist, clean and uncluttered UI
+  - Alert and Loading spinner system
+  - Smooth transitions
+  - Disabled button feedback
+- __🧱 Structure and Security:__
-- The project follows modular file structure, organized React-components, maintainable and scalable flow of state variables using Context-API, thoughtful user interactions, lucid icons, and comes with Dark mode.
+  - The project follows modular file structure, organized React-components, maintainable and scalable flow of state variables using Context-API, thoughtful user interactions and lucid icons.
+  - For authorized access to protected resources and protection against XSS attacks, a system of JSON web-tokens (JWTs) is used.
+User input is sanitized and validated before further processing.
 ---

 ### 🧠 State Management